AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/BLOCKCHAIN_EXPLAINED.md

 │                                                             │
 │  FORENSIC EVIDENCE MANAGER                                  │
 │                                                             │
-│  Every Action:                                              │
+│  Every Evidence Anchor Event:                               │
 │  ├─ Logged to PostgreSQL (fast queries)                     │
-│  └─ Added to Blockchain (cryptographic proof)              │
+│  └─ Added to Blockchain as an evidence-hash anchor (`evidence_id -> sha256`)              │
 │                                                             │
 │  Blockchain:                                                │
 │  ├─ Chain of blocks, each locked to the previous           │ │  ├─ Each block is mathematically signed                    │
 │  ├─ Any tampering is instantly detected                    │
-│  └─ Auditors can verify using the public key               │ │                                                             │
+│  └─ Auditors can verify using the per-block `signer_pub` or the published public key               │ │                                                             │
 │  Anchors:                                                   │
 │  ├─ Snapshots of chain state at important moments          │